Resources to promote outstanding writing for academic, professional, and creative work.

 - Do not include a title page

-- On the top of the first page of the paper, write the course number, the date, and the title of your paper
+- On the top of the first page, type the course number, date, title of the paper, and your name.

 APA Discourse Style

 Counseling classes require APA discourse style for all written assignments.
 APA cites references parenthetically within the body of the paper and lists them on a separate References page.
 Refer to the Publication Manual of the American Psychological Association for complete style guidelines.
 Please note that The Seattle School Formatting Guidelines supersede APA discourse style where the two disagree (e.g., neither a title page nor an abstract are required).